microconfig/microconfig/README.md

 As you can see we already have some small copy-paste (all services have 19.4.2 version, two of them have the same java.ops params).
 Configuration duplication as bad as code one.
 We will see father how to do it better.

 Let's see how application properties can look like.
-In comments we note what can be improved
+In comments we note what can be improved.

 **orders application.properties:**
 ```*.properties